efajardo/docs/docs/data/xrootd/install-storage-element.md

 root@host # yum install xrootd-hdfs
 ```

-You will then need to add the following lines to your
+You will then need to create or edit the following files and add the following lines
-`/etc/xrootd/xrootd-clustered.cfg`:
+`/etc/xrootd/config.d/92-hdfs.cfg`:

 ``` file
 xrootd.fslib /usr/lib64/libXrdOfs.so